learnforpractice/pyeos/pyeos.md

 <a name="buildingpyeos"></a>
 # Building Pyeos

-You have to export two environment before build,one telling the compiler where to find the Python header file,the other telling the linker where to find the Python library.
+You have to export two environment before building pyeos, one telling the compiler where to find the Python header file, the other telling the linker where to find the Python library.

 ```bash
 export PYTHON_INC_DIR="~/anaconda/include/python3.6m"